soto-nicole/sem-coursework/use-cases/use-case-7.md

-# USE CASE: 7 Produce a Report on the Population of people who lives within and outwith cities in a given area
+# USE CASE: 7 Produce a Report on the Population of People who live within and outwith Cities in a given area

 ## CHARACTERISTIC INFORMATION